When is The Best Time to Apply Crabgrass Preventer Weed Control in Minnesota?

 Did you know that crabgrass plants are annuals and only survive for one season?
 Well it's true, here in MN crab grass starts growing from seed each spring and then it dies completely in October/November.
 So how does crabgrass keeping coming back then?
 Crabgrass seeds are dropped and spread each summer, then lay dormant over fall and winter, and then begin growing in the spring when soils temperatures warm up, becoming the next years batch of pesky crabgrass.

-If your looking to hire a professional lawn care company to help you get rid weeds and grow a nice green lawn, follow this link KG Landscape Fertilizer and Weed Control for treatment package information a free quote
+professional lawn care company to help you get rid weeds and grow a nice green lawn in the Minneapolis - St. Paul Metro area, consider KG Landscape as a great resource to provide great options and get the work done right!
+Reach out for a free quote

 How Does Crabgrass Keeping Get into my Yard?